-- Re-flagging

-- 6. The value chain: catching, processing, trading

-- 7. Show real case studies in Africa
+- 1. Link between: SFPAs, European fisheries investments in third countries and the Common Fisheries Policy. - 2.
+Re-flagging. - 3.
+The value chain: catching, processing, trading. - 4.
+Show real case studies in Africa.

 Each of these sections will contain specific presentation and discussion points that will serve to highlight aspects such as: job creation, the specific needs of third countries, capacity of the third country for research, MCS, adaptation to fishing opportunities, ecosystem protection measures, sustainable fisheries, as well as improving transparency.